petesramek/polyline-algorithm-csharp/README.md

 .NET Polyline Algorithm is avalable as a NuGet package targeting .NET Standard 2.1.

-.NET CLI:

-`dotnet add package PolylineAlgorithm`
+.NET CLI: `dotnet add package PolylineAlgorithm`

-Package Manager:

-`NuGet\Install-Package PolylineAlgorithm`
+Package Manager: `NuGet\Install-Package PolylineAlgorithm`

 ## Hot to use it

 ### Documentation

-Documentation is can be found at [https://petesramek.github.io/polyline-algorithm-csharp/](https://petesramek.github.io/polyline-algorithm-csharp/) ()[].
+Documentation is can be found at [https://petesramek.github.io/polyline-algorithm-csharp/](https://petesramek.github.io/polyline-algorithm-csharp/).

-Happy coding!